exakat/exakat/docs/Reports.rst

 The Composer report provide elements for the require attribute in the composer.json.

-It helps documenting the composer.json, by providing more informations, extracted from the code.
+It helps documenting the composer.json, by providing more information, extracted from the code.

 This report makes a copy then updates the composer.json, if available.
 It creates a totally new composer.json if the latter is not available.